Piracy in the Atlantic World: Pirates, Buccaneers, & Privateers

-Modern cultural understandings tend to conflate pirates, privateers, and buccaneers, which are in fact three different legal statuses.
-Although all three terms refer to private naval operations that include looting and military operations, the actions of privateers and buccaneers were not usually considered illegal.
+Modern cultural understanding tends to conflate pirates, privateers, and buccaneers, but they are in fact three distinct categories, often distinguished in legal and historical scholarship.
+Although all three terms include looting and private naval military operations, the actions of privateers and buccaneers were not usually considered illegal.

-Privateers were licensed by government 'Letters of Marque' to raid enemy vessels.
+Privateers were licensed by governments through "Letters of Marque" to raid enemy vessels.
 They were required to declare any 'prizes' before an Admiralty Prize Court, which enforced import taxes and an ad valorem tax based on the assessed value of any seized goods.
 This court could order privateers to pay compensation for any goods taken outside of the remit of their license.

-Pirates, in contrast, were independent of any political sanction.
-In the eyes of victims, piracy was considered "massively" criminal.
-Anti-piracy laws were routinely very strict and carried high punishment.
+Pirates, by contrast, were independent of any official political sanction.
+In the eyes of their victims, piracy was considered "massively" criminal.
+Anti-piracy laws were routinely very strict and carried severe punishment.

-Buccaneers took a middle ground, sometimes acting as legitimate agents of the state, and sometimes as outright pirates.
+Buccaneers were in the middle, sometimes acting as legitimate agents of the state and sometimes as outright pirates.
 They avoided censure by choosing targets that were considered enemies by their home countries.

-Originally of French origin, buccaneers were known for targeting the Caribbean islands, Central America, Venezuela, and Colombia from the 1630s-90s.
-Writer and documentarian Alexander Exquemelin wrote about the raids after enlisting as a buccaneer, publishing a book that is considered one of the only first-hand accounts of the experience.
+Originally of French origin, buccaneers were known for targeting the Caribbean islands, Central America, Venezuela, and Colombia from the 1630s to the 1690s.
+Writer and documentarian Alexander Exquemelin wrote about the raids after enlisting as a buccaneer, publishing a book that is considered a first-hand account of the experience.

-There were many buccaneers, but well-known Henry Morgan was responsible for raiding Cuba, Panama, and Venezuela in 1670.
-Morgan led what is considered the largest fleet of pirates or privateers ever assembled in the Caribbean, consisting of thirty-six ships and 1846 crew members.
+There were many buccaneers, but the well-known Henry Morgan was responsible for raiding Cuba, Panama, and Venezuela in 1670.
+Morgan led what is considered the largest fleet of pirates or privateers ever assembled in the Caribbean, consisting of thirty-six ships and 1,846 crew members.

 The Golden Age of Piracy

-This period following the treaty saw the rise and fall of many pirates who remain in popular culture today, including Blackbeard, Samuel Bellamy, and Bartholomew Roberts.
+This period saw the rise and fall of many pirates who are remembered in popular culture today, including Blackbeard, Samuel Bellamy, and Bartholomew Roberts.

-Although scholars agree on a boom in raiding and pillaging in the early eighteenth century, opinions vary regarding how long that lasted.
+Although scholars agree on a boom in raiding and pillaging in the early eighteenth century, there is disagreement on how long it lasted.
 Some scholars suggest it started as early as 1650, but most agree it ended by 1726.

-Historians typically recognize three sub-periods of the Golden Age of Piracy.
-The 'Buccaneering Period' from 1650-80, the 'Pirate Round Period' from approximately 1690-1700, and the 'Post-Spanish Succession Period' from 1715-26.
+Historians typically recognize three sub-periods of the Golden Age of Piracy: the 'Buccaneering Period' from 1650–1680, the 'Pirate Round Period' from approximately 1690–1700, and the 'Period after the War of the Spanish Succession' from 1715–1726.

 The signing of the Treaty of Utrecht ended the War of Spanish Succession and also ended authorized privateering.
-With many former privateers now unemployed and already well-equipped for maritime combat, piracy became an appealing choice.
+With many former privateers now unemployed and well-equipped for maritime combat, piracy became an appealing choice.